821 9×12 Pages – 3 books in 1.

-COMING SOON – Out Before Christmas
+COMING SOON – Out Before the NYC GonzoFest in July

 “Wildly outrageous.
 Amazing!
 Wonderful!
 I thoroughly enjoyed it!
 I was astonished!”
 Ron Whitehead